Roasted Zucchini and Mushrooms with Feta

-For this week’s Friday Favorites featured recipe I’m reminding you about Roasted Balsamic Zucchini and Mushrooms with Feta and Thyme, and this is a zucchini recipe I love to make in the fall, when you don’t mind using the oven.
+For this week’s Friday Favorites featured recipe I’m reminding you about Roasted Balsamic Zucchini and Mushrooms with Feta and this is a zucchini recipe I love to make in the fall, when you don’t mind using the oven.
 When I first made this tasty dish, I was using giant zucchini with the big seeds scraped out and cut into strips.
 Then I made it again when my sister Pam’s family came to dinner, and I didn’t have any big zucchini and had to (gasp!) buy zucchini at the store.

 Both versions were tasty, but the most amazing thing about this recipe is that my brother-in-law Kelly made family history by asking for a second helping of vegetables!
 Kelly is well known for not liking many veggies, so I think that’s a pretty good recommendation for this recipe.
 And recently I made this again when I had my trainers’ families come for dinner, and it was a hit with most of them too.

 If you don’t have any giant zucchini like I used in these photos, use about four smaller ones.
 And if your family has some vegetable-avoiders, possibly they may end up liking this as much as my brother-in-law did.
 And if that happens, I’d love to hear about it!

 How to Make Roasted Zucchini and Mushrooms with Feta: